 Taila started Irish dancing at 2 years old.
 She started competing when she was 4 and was very successful.
 She became an open Champion and competed in Regional competitions and North American Nationals when she was 7 and 8 years old.
 She then decided to take some other classes and pursue a different style of dance.
 She danced and tumbled

 Taila started Irish dancing at 2 years old.
 She started competing when she was 4 and was very successful.
 She became an open Champion and competed in Regional competitions and North American Nationals when she was 7 and 8 years old.
 She then decided to take some other classes and pursue a different style of dance.
 She danced and tumbled at Light Box and then took a cheer class and tumbling class at Clay’s tumbling and cheer.
-She then decided to try out for a competition dance team at Davis Dance Academy.
-She spent the next 6 years dancing and competing in solos and team dances.
-She did very well and danced on their top junior team.
+She then decided to try out for a competition dance team.
+She spent the next 4 years dancing and competing in solos and team dances.
+She did very well and danced on their top team.
 While there she learned Acro, hip-hop, jazz, ballet, and lyrical.
 She then decided to try out for the Layton High Drill team.
-She has been on the team since her Freshman year.
-She has been on the All-State drill team 2 years in a row and competed at many conventions and solo competitions winning top scores.
-She is now the Drill captain and is excited to dance her senior year.
+She danced on the high school drill team for 4 years.
+She has been on the All-State drill team 2 years and competed at many conventions and solo competitions winning top scores.
+She was the Head Drill captainand they won regain and got 2nd and 3rd overall in state each year.
+She was 2nd runner up at Miss Drill and got 1st place her entire senior year in her solo competitions.
+She is currently on the Weber State Dance team who has competed for national and world titles with a 1st place overall.
 She has had training from several conventions, clinics, and other camps.
-She has been a student at Rise Academy and has taught Acro and technique privates at Rise Academy as well.
-She has helped Choreograph solos and does privates with many students to help them with their dancing and tricks.
-She will graduate with high honors this year and wants to pursue dancing on a college team.
+She has been a student at Rise Academy and has taught Acro and dance technique privates at Rise Academy.
+She has Choreograph solos, drill team routines and competitive dance routines at several studios and drill teams.
+She does private lessons with many students to help them with their dancing technique and tricks.
+She is now a freshman at Weber state University studying Architecture.